 Cheek and lip biting

-It’s important to try and stop this habit because traumatizing the tissue over and over again can cause damage.
+It’s important to try and stop this habit because traumatizing the tissue over and over again can cause damage, pain and discomfort.

 I go through periods of time where I am really good at stopping.
-I am aware of what makes me do it, so I try to do other things to distract myself like chewing xylitol gum or mentally taking note of what I’m doing and stop.
+I am aware of what makes me do it, so I try to do other things to distract myself, like chewing xylitol gum or mentally taking note of what I’m doing and stopping.

-It’s like a nail-biting habit, very hard to break it!
+It’s like a nail-biting habit; very hard to break!

 Clenching and grinding

-The best nightguards are custom made at your dentist, but if you don’t want to do that then the next best one on the market is this one.
-You can read why this nightguard is the best non-custom made one at the end of this post.
+The best nightguards are custom-made by your dentist, but if you don’t want to do that, then the next best one on the market is this one.
+You can read why this nightguard is the best non-custom-made one at the end of this post.

 It could even be a mild allergy, but tissue sloughing can occur after eating a lot of pineapples, kiwi or other highly acidic foods.

 Take a warm moist washcloth and wrap it around your pointer finger.
-Gently rub up and down along the inside of your cheek.
+Gently rub up and down along the inside of your cheek or wherever the peeling is occurring.
 You may want to take out the cloth and rinse it under warm water to remove the tissue from the cloth.

 Try not to scratch it off with your fingernails or bite it because it could cause more damage.